pifight/pifight/doc/Protocol.md

 >**Unresolved:**

 >- How large is the arena?
-- What are the units for speed and direction?
+- What are the units and direction?
 - How frequent are clock ticks?
 - How damaging are shots?